DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 #### Real data
 The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].

-Once you have downloaded the dataset, you will find a folder called "missing_fils", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
+Once you have downloaded the dataset, you will find a folder called "missing_files", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
 You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

 #### Synthetic data